Kraken vs Islanders Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 23)

 Seattle vs New York Prop Picks (AI)

-Remi is pouring through loads of stats on each line.
-In fact, anytime the Kraken and Islanders play there’s always several intriguing observations to key in on.
+AI algorithm Remi is pouring through tons of data on each team.
+In fact, anytime the Kraken and Islanders play there’s always several intriguing trends to key in on.
 Not to mention games played at UBS Arena in Nov almost always follow normal, predictable betting trends.

 Seattle vs New York Prediction (AI)

-Remi, our AI sports algorithm, has been pouring over mountains of data from every angle between the Kraken and Islanders and using recursive machine learning and kick-ass AI to examine the data to a single cover probability.
+Remi, our AI sports algorithm, has been pouring over tons of data from every angle between the Kraken and Islanders and using recursive machine learning and cutting-edge AI to analyze the data to a single cover probability.

-Remi has been most fixated on the linear correlation of weight human bettors often put on New York’s strength factors between a Kraken team going up against a possibly healthy Islanders team.
-It appears the true game analytics appear to reflect a moderate lean against one Vegas line specifically.
+Remi has been most watching on the trending emphasis emotional bettors often put on New York’s strength factors between a Kraken team going up against a possibly unhealthy Islanders team.
+We’ve found the true game analytics might reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.